 D&S IFCA's District.
 The following ports with permit holders are considered within this wider commercial grouping: Minehead, Appledore, Cardiff and Clovelly.
-As of June 2020, there were 18 commercial netting permit holders within this wider port grouping, of which only three were registered to Minehead.
+Ilfracombe and Watchet are also included in this commercial grouping, but were not reported on in the last Monitoring and Control Plan report as no permit holders listed these as the base port.
+The baseline number of commercial vessels with permits to net based in the relevant ports, recorded in June 2020, was 18, with only three registered to Minehead.
+In February 2022, the number of commercial netting permit holders within the wider port grouping (including Ilfracombe and Watchet) was 11, with four registered to Minehead.
 There is currently no evidence that commercial vessels from ports further west than Minehead regularly fish in the Severn Estuary SAC nor approach the waters nearby.

 This report also considers activities of recreational permit holders with addresses in or near the north of the D&S IFCA's District.
 Those areas considered most relevant for consideration in relation to the Severn Estuary SAC (in which permit holders also reside) are Minehead, Watchet, Weston-super-Mare and Gloucestershire, though this report also includes information on nearby areas including Bideford and the areas outlined above in relation to commercial permit holders.
-As of June 2020, there were 21 recreational netting permit holders within this wider area grouping, of which 18 were registered to the more relevant areas including Minehead, Watchet, Weston-super-Mare and Gloucestershire.
+The baseline number of recreational netting permit holders recorded in June 2020 was 21 within this wider area grouping, of which 18 were registered to the more relevant areas including Minehead, Watchet, Weston-super-Mare and Gloucestershire.
+In February 2022, the number of recreational netting permit holders in these areas was 19, with 14 registered to the more relevant areas outlined above.

-These figures for commercial and recreational permit holders will now be used as a baseline, against which the number of vessels with permits to net based in the relevant ports will be compared by D&S IFCA as part of ongoing monitoring.
 As recommended in the M&C Plan, reviews of netting effort in the Severn Estuary SAC should take place on a timescale that allows the results to inform the triennial review of the Netting Permit Byelaw permit conditions, unless information from elsewhere (e.g. officer observations, information from fishers or the public) suggests trigger points have been reached before the review is due.
+The numbers of permit holders recorded in February 2022 suggest that the netting effort in the Severn estuary has decreased since the baseline report in 2020.
+Although the total number of commercial netting permits registered to Minehead has increased by one, the total number of both commercial and recreational netting permits for the wider ports/ areas have declined.
+In addition, netting effort by fishers in Minehead is known to have been low since early 2020.

-Questionnaires were sent to all holders of a Netting Permit in the relevant ports and areas outlined above, seeking information on netting activities (gear type, fishing location and timing of activities, as well as any notable bycatch).
+In 2020, questionnaires were sent to all holders of a Netting Permit in the relevant ports and areas outlined above, seeking information on netting activities (gear type, fishing location and timing of activities, as well as any notable bycatch).
 The response rate was 17.9%.
 The seven responses were all from ports/areas of most relevance to the SAC.
 From these responses, a total of 2 permit holders (both recreational) net within the SAC in all months except March using trammel, gill and/or tangle nets (Figure 1).
 However, one of these individuals has not fished in D&S IFCA's District since approximately 2018, due to a combination of personal reasons and the COVID-19 pandemic.
 Areas outside of the SAC are also fished in all months with trammel, gill, tangle and/or herring nets.
 Due to the low level of fishing activity in or near to the Severn Estuary SAC, and in order to preserve anonymity for the individuals involved, these activities have not been plotted on charts.